 How to Apply

-The application period has ended.
-Students will be notified of decision on or around July 15, 2013.
+The deadline for this application is June 15, 2014.
+Students will be notified of decision on or around July 15, 2014.
 Students must meet all other criteria (have paid the housing deposit & submitted the general housing application).
 Students who are not selected for the program, will still be eligible for SHU housing.

 For more information on the Community Connections LLC, contact: